-The cabin has a wood stove for heat and comes with firewood, which is usually stacked on the porch and on the side of the cabin.
-An outhouse with vault toilets is located 40 feet south of the cabin and there are two additional concrete vault toilets adjacent to the campground to the west.
+The cabin has a wood stove for heat and comes with firewood, which is usually stacked on the porch and on the side of the cabin, though not guaranteed by March and April.
+Firewood is not supplied for campfires, only for cabin heating.
+Renters must supply their own wood for campfires.
+An outhouse with vault toilets is located 40 feet south of the cabin and there are two additional concrete vault toilets in the adjacent campground to the west.

 Visitors must bring their own water; the creek is the only source of fresh water and may be difficult to access during the winter.
 Sleeping bags and extra blankets are not supplied, and users will need to bring their own food, toilet paper and garbage bags, among other necessities.

 Garbage and cleaning services are not provided.
 Renters must clean the facility prior to departure, as well as replenish the supply of split wood and kindling.